daun/statamic-utils/README.md

 ## Registration

-Modifiers, Tags, Scopes, etc. need to be registered in your Statamic addon service provider.
+Modifiers, Tags, Scopes, etc. need to be registered in your app's service provider.

 ```php
 class AppServiceProvider extends ServiceProvider